seahorce-scidac/REMORA/README.rst

 Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit others to do so.

-The license for REMORAcan be found in the LICENSE.md file.
+The license for REMORA can be found in the LICENSE.md file.